dijasila/GPAW/doc/documentation/tddft/linear_response.rst

 Ground state
 ============

 The linear response TDDFT calculation needs a converged ground state calculation with a set of unoccupied states.
-The standard eigensolver 'rmm-diis' should not be used for the calculation of unoccupied states, better use 'dav' or 'cg':
+Note, that the eigensolver 'rmm-diis' should not be used for the calculation of unoccupied states, better use 'dav' or 'cg':

 .. literalinclude:: Be_gs_8bands.py